mse150s20/p2-kinetics/README.md

 Recovered: This is the number of people who have recovered from a COVID-19 infection.

+rInfect: This is a constant that is multiplied by the number of Healthy people.
+The product of Healthy times rInfect gives us the number of new Infections per day.

     Line 14 has rRecover*Infected in that big list that's returned That MEANS: dRecovered/dt = rRecover*Infected
     That means: Amount of Recovered goes up over time, depending on how much Infected there are.